Multnomah County Circuit Court: List of District Attorneys

-List of Public Defenders

 Architecture

 The new Multnomah County Courthouse on SW 1st Ave opened October 2020.
 The 17-story building spans 450,000 square feet and cost $324 million.
 SRG Partnership was the lead architect, and Hoffman Construction Company lead contractor, both Portland based.

 The previous building, a century-old courthouse, was added to the National Register of Historic Places in 1979.
 It was sold in 2018 to NBP Capital for $28 million, who said it was "considering various creative uses" that would preserve the historic building.
 The county assessor valued it at $40 million, but estimated necessary upgrades for earthquake resistance at $70 million.